Discover what you can do to improve your health and wellbeing and reduce the likelihood of getting cancer.

 Hepatitis B is a viral infection that can inflame or damage the liver.
 It can be a short-term (acute) illness in some people who may have few or no symptoms, and the virus may clear from your body without treatment.
 On rare occasions, it can become a long term (chronic) condition that can lead to serious health problems, such as liver damage, cirrhosis or liver cancer.

-The younger a person is when infected with Hep B virus, the higher the chance of developing a long-term/chronic infection.
+The younger a person is when infected with Hepatitis B virus, the higher the chance of developing a long-term/chronic infection.
 Most adults recover and do not become chronically infected.
 Hepatitis B is transmitted through sexual contact, sharing needles or syringes, or from mother to baby at birth.
 It is not spread through breastfeeding, sharing drinking glasses, sneezing, food or casual contact.

 If you have questions, talk to your doctor or practice nurse or call the Immunisation Advisory Centre free helpline 0800 IMMUNE (0800 466 863).